Particular/docs.particular.net/nservicebus/pipeline/features.md

 snippet: FeatureStartupTaskDefinition

-To associate a `FeatureStartupTask` with the feature, using `RegisterStartupTask`.
+To associate a `FeatureStartupTask` with the feature, use `RegisterStartupTask`.

 snippet: FeatureStartupTaskRegistration